aws-amplify/amplify-js/packages/aws-amplify-vue/README.md

 ```

 By default the SignUp Component will display Username, Password, Email and Phone Number fields (all required, and in that order).
-You can override the labels, displayOrder or 'required' booleans for these fields by passing objects with 'username', 'password', 'email' or 'phone_number' keys in the signUpOptions.signUpFields array.
+You can override the labels, displayOrder or 'required' booleans for these fields by passing objects with 'username', 'password', 'email' or 'phone_number' keys in the signUpConfig.signUpFields array.

 Fields passed into the signUpFields array without a displayOrder property will be placed after those fields with defined displayOrders and in alphabetical order by key.